 Expected Volatility -Volatility is a measure of the amount by which the Company's share price has historically fluctuated or is expected to fluctuate (i.e., expected volatility) during a period.
 Due to the lack of an adequate history of a public market for the trading of the Company's common stock and a lack of adequate company-specific historical and implied volatility data, the Company computes stock price volatility over expected terms based on comparable companies' historical common stock trading prices.
-For these analyses, the Company has selected companies with comparable characteristics, including enterprise value, risk profiles, and position within the industry, and with historical share price information sufficient to meet the expected term of the stock-based awards.
+For these analyses, the Company has selected companies with comparable characteristics, including enterprise value, risk profiles, and position within the industry.

-Common Stock Fair Value - Due to the absence of an active market for the Company's common stock prior to the IPO, the fair value of the common stock underlying the Company's stock options was estimated at each grant date and was determined with the assistance of an independent third-party valuation expert.
+Common Stock Fair Value - Due to the absence of an active market for the Company's common stock prior to the IPO, the fair value of the common stock underlying the Company's stock options granted prior to the IPO was estimated at each grant date and was determined with the assistance of an independent third-party valuation expert.
 The assumptions underlying these valuations represented management's best estimates, which involved inherent uncertainties and the application of significant levels of management judgment.
 After the completion of the IPO, the fair value of each share of common stock is based on the closing price of the Company's common stock as reported by the Nasdaq Capital Market.